MicrosoftDocs/entra-docs/docs/fundamentals/inaccessible-tenant.md

 # Tenant inaccessible due to inactivity

 Configured tenants no longer in use may still generate costs for your organization.
-Making a tenant innacessible due to inactivity helps reduce unnecessary expenses.
+Making a tenant inaccessible due to inactivity helps reduce unnecessary expenses.
 This article discusses how to handle an inaccessible tenant, reactivation, and guidance for both administrators and application developers.

 When you try to access the tenant you receive a message similar to the example shown below.